Suraj151/esp8266-framework/README.md

 Pick the group, write the header with pure virtuals plus a forward-declared concrete class and its `extern` singleton, guard it behind the flag that gates its consumers, and add a posix implementation so off-device builds still link.
 If more than one port would end up writing the same logic, put a default implementation under `impl/` instead.

 The bar is that two ports would genuinely implement it differently.
-One implementation means it belongs in the device folder for now.
+A single implementation belongs in the device folder instead.

 ### 16.4 A new service